FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 4. Pricing

-BlueDriver: It’s a powerful scanner for professionals that perform advanced vehicle health scanning.
-It cost approx $120 on Amazon.
+BlueDriver: It’s a powerful scanner for professional mechanics who perform advanced vehicle diagnostics.
+It is more expensive than the FIXD.

 5. Additional Features

-FIXD: You can unlock advanced features with FIXD premium at an additional cost of $8.99/month.
+FIXD: You can unlock advanced features with FIXD premium at an additional cost of $99.99/year.
 It tells you the estimated repair cost and provides on-call support from experienced auto mechanics.

-FIXD premium unlocks Emission Precheck, Issue Forcast, and Incident history report.
+FIXD premium unlocks Emission Precheck, Issue Forecast, and Incident history report.

-BlueDriver: You won’t have to pay any monthly subscription to perform smog checks and another advance scanning.
+BlueDriver: You won’t have to pay any monthly subscription to perform smog checks and other advance scanning.

 One thing that I noticed with FIXD is continuously prompting to subscribe for premium but BlueDriver won’t.
 So, I prefer BlueDriver over FIXD.

-Both FIXD and BlueDriver are excellent devices for scanning a car for OBD2 codes.
-However, FIXD is cheaper and it comes with a lifetime warranty (for an additional $5.99).
+FIXD and BlueDriver are excellent diagnostic tools for scanning a car for OBD2 codes.
+However, FIXD is cheaper, and it comes with a lifetime warranty.

-The app UI of BlueDriver is clean and easy to use while FIXD always prompts for subscribing premium subscription (that’s annoying) but you can use other third-party OBD2 apps such as Torque Pro, and OBD Auto Doctor, TOAD, etc.
+The app user interface of BlueDriver is clean and easy to use while FIXD always prompts for subscribing premium subscription (that’s annoying), but you can use other third-party OBD2 apps such as Torque Pro, OBD Auto Doctor, TOAD, etc.